-- (a) Credit notes and Debit notes issued during the year in respect of transactions specified in (b) to (e) above and declared in the monthly return in GSTR 9 / and the annual return in GSTR 9C; - (b) Supplies declared or reduced through amendments;
+- (a) Credit notes and Debit notes issued during the year in respect of transactions specified in (b) to (e) above and declared in the monthly return in GSTR - 9 / annual return in GSTR - 9C; - (b) Supplies declared or reduced through amendments;

 It is relevant to note that the credit note and debit note issued after the end of the financial year should not be adjusted against the turnover.
-Such adjustments whether by way of amendments or by issuing debit/credit notes post March 31st of the relevant financial year shall form part of the turnover/annual return filed for the financial year in which such adjustment was made, or debit/credit note was issued.
-Thus, details entered in Part V of GSTR 9 should not be adjusted with the turnover as determined above.
+Such adjustments whether by way of amendments or issue of debit/credit notes post March 31st of the relevant financial year shall form part of the turnover/annual return filed for the financial year in which such adjustment was made, or debit/credit note was issued.
+Thus, details entered in Part V of GSTR 9 should not be adjusted with turnover as determined above.

-For the detailed process of validation refer to GSTR 9 manual Part 4.
+For detailed process of validation refer to GSTR 9 manual Part 4.

-GSR-9C contains notes disclosing certain limitations inherent in this exercise:
+GSR-9C to contain notes disclosing certain limitations inherent in this exercise: